Legendstyler00/pvparena2.0/doc/modules.md

 Anyway, don't hesitate to test legacy modules by yourself, a big part of them work normally or have trivial issues.
 Obviously if you encounter one, you can [report it](https://github.com/Eredrim/pvparena/issues) 😉

+### What happened to ArenaBoards, AutoSneak and AutoVote?
+These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.

 ## Installing modules